ianquigley-sap/fiori-innovation-day-hands-on/exercises/ex3/README.md

 ![image](ex3img18.png)

 Once this is done, we want to preview the app again to see the newly created columns in action.
-Switch to your **preview** tab in your browser and reload the tab with STRG+R (Windows) or COMMAND+R (Mac).
+Switch to your **preview** tab in your browser and reload the tab with CTRL+R (Windows) or COMMAND+R (Mac).
 This will reload the app and reveal the new columns Business and Destination.

 ![image](ex3img19.png)